 SECTION 1 Introduction 7 Section 1.1 You are enrolled in Sutter Advantage (HMO), which is a Medicare HMO 7 Section 1.2 What is the Evidence of Coverage booklet about?
 7 Section 1.3 Legal information about the Evidence of Coverage 7 SECTION 2 What makes you eligible to be a plan member?
-8 Section 2.1 Your eligibility requirements 8 Section 2.2 What are Medicare Part A and Medicare Part B?
-8 Section 2.3 Here is the plan service area for Sutter Advantage (HMO) 9 Section 2.4 U.S. Citizen or Lawful Presence 9 SECTION 3 What other materials will you get from us?
-9 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs 9 Section 3.2 The Provider Directory : Your guide to all providers in the plan's network .10 Section 3.3 The Pharmacy Directory : Your guide to pharmacies in our network 11 Section 3.4 The plan's List of Covered Drugs (Formulary) 11 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs 12 SECTION 4 Your monthly premium for Sutter Advantage (HMO) .12 Section 4.1 How much is your plan premium? .
-12 SECTION 5 Do you have to pay the Part D "late enrollment penalty"?
-17 Section 5.1 Section 5.2 • • • Section 5.3 • • Section 5.4 What can you do if you disagree about your Part D late enrollment penalty?
-15 SECTION 6 Do you have to pay an extra Part D amount because of your income? .
-16 Section 6.1 Who pays an extra Part D amount because of income?
+8 Section 2.1 Your eligibility requirements Section 2.2 What are Medicare Part A and Medicare Part B?
+Section 2.3 Section 2.4 Here is the plan service area for Sutter Advantage (HMO) U.S. Citizen or Lawful Presence SECTION 3 What other materials will you get from us?
+9 Section 3.1 Your plan membership card - Use it to get all covered care and prescription drugs Section 3.2 The Provider Directory : Your guide to all providers in the plan's network 10 Section 3.3 The Pharmacy Directory : Your guide to pharmacies in our network 11 Section 3.4 The plan's List of Covered Drugs (Formulary) 11 Section 3.5 The Part D Explanation of Benefits (the "Part D EOB"): Reports with a summary of payments made for your Part D prescription drugs SECTION 4 Your monthly premium for Sutter Advantage (HMO) .12 Section 4.1 How much is your plan premium? .
+12 SECTION 5 Do you have to pay the Part D "late enrollment penalty"? .13 Section 5.1 What is the Part D "late enrollment penalty"? .
+13 Section 5.2 How much is the Part D late enrollment penalty? .14 Section 5.3 In some situations, you can enroll late and not have to pay the penalty .
+15 Section 5.4 What can you do if you disagree about your Part D late enrollment penalty? .15 SECTION 6 Do you have to pay an extra Part D amount because of your income?
+16 Section 6.1 Who pays an extra Part D amount because of income? .16

 Section 6.2 How much is the extra Part D amount?
 16 Section 6.3 What can you do if you disagree about paying an extra Part D amount?
 17 Section 6.4 What happens if you do not pay the extra Part D amount?
 17 SECTION 7 More information about your monthly premium 17 Section 7.1 There are several ways you can pay your plan premium 18 Section 7.2 Can we change your monthly plan premium during the year?
-19 SECTION 8 Please keep your plan membership record up to date .20 Section 8.1 · · about you .20 SECTION 9 We protect the privacy of your personal health SECTION 9 We protect the privacy of your personal health 21 Section 9.1 We protect the privacy of your personal health information 21 21
+19 SECTION 8 Please keep your plan membership record up to date .20 Section 8.1 How to help make sure that we have accurate information about you 20 SECTION 9 We protect the privacy of your personal health information 21 Section 9.1 We make sure that your health information is protected SECTION 10 How other insurance works with our plan 21 Which plan pays first when you have other insurance?